Guide written by:

 - Cable: the push button (or pull handle) is connected to the flush mechanism by means of a cable.
 The advantage of this system is that you can access the cistern without having to remove the button.
 This mechanism is also compatible with remote flushes (which can be installed to the side of the toilet lid).

-You can also opt for a combination of cable and mechanical control, allowing you to take advantage of both system types.
+You can also opt for a combination of cable and mechanical controls, allowing you to take advantage of both system types.

 Different types of fill valves and toilet floats